 💻 Code Contributions

 Hubs has a client-server architecture that gives multiple users the ability to connect to a shared room on the server.
 If you are interested in contributing to the Hubs client, follow the instructions in the Readme to get started.
-If you want to contribute to the networking or infrastructure, consider looking at the reticulum or Janus repositories.
+If you want to contribute to the networking or infrastructure, consider looking at the reticulum or Dialog repositories.
 If you are interested in working on the code for Spoke, the 3D editor used to create custom environments for Hubs rooms, explore the Spoke repository.

 For more information on the inner workings of Hubs and the architectural decisions behind the project, check out this presentation on the Mozilla Hubs Code Base by Engineering Lead Greg Fodor.